ParagEkbote/Learning_Pathway_MLE/README.md

 # Learning_Pathway_MLE

 # Overview
  This pathway is designed to equip you with the essential knowledge and practical skills needed to excel as a Machine Learning Engineer.
+The .html files contains the reference maps that can be viewed using this website:

 ## Objectives:
 The primary objectives of this learning pathway are: